Nimruz Province

-The city of Zaranj serves as the provincial capital and Zaranj Airport, which is located in that city, serves as a domestic airport for the province.
+The city of Zaranj serves as the provincial capital and Zaranj Airport, located in that city, serves as a domestic airport for the province.
 The recently built Kamal Khan Dam is located in Chahar Burjak District.

-The name Nimruz means "mid-day" or "half-day" in Persian Language and Balochi.
+The name Nimruz means "mid-day" or "half-day" in Persian.
 The name is believed to indicate that the meridian cutting the old world in half passes through this region.
 Nimruz covers 43,000 km^{2}.
 It is the most sparsely populated province in the country, located in the Sistan Basin.
 A substantial part of the province is the barren desert area of Dasht-e Margo.

 In 2021, the Taliban gained control of the province during the 2021 Taliban offensive.

 History

 The name Zaranj was derived from Persian word "Zranka" and is considered to be one of the oldest cities in Nimruz Province.
 The area now composing Nimruz province of Afghanistan was once part of the historical region of Sistan, which over the many centuries was held by the Achaemenid Empire, Alexander the Great and others before being conquered and converted to Islam by the Muslim Arabs in the seventh century.
 The region became part of the Saffarid dynasty in 860 CE with its capital at Zaranj, which was one of the first local dynasties of the Islamic era.
 Its founder Yaqub Saffari was born and raised in this region.
 The territory became part of the Ghaznavids followed by the Ghurids, Timurids, and Safavids.

 In the early 18th century, the region fell to the Afghan Hotaki dynasty until they were removed from power in 1738 by Nader Shah.
 By 1747, Ahmad Shah Durrani made it part of Afghanistan after he conquered the territory from northeastern Iran to Delhi in India.
 Under the modern Afghan government, the province was known as Chakhansur Province until 1968, when it was separated to form the provinces of Nimruz and Farah.
 The city of Zaranj became the capital of Nimroz province at that time.
 During the Soviet–Afghan War, Nimruz province was used by mujahideen crossing back and forth between Afghanistan and neighboring countries.
 It was also used by Afghan refugees escaping the war as well as by smugglers.
+Nimruz was also the headquarter of the Partisans of National Liberation of Afghanistan (PNLA) led by Abdul Karim Brahui.

 As the Taliban came to power in 1995, they seized the road-controlling town of Delaram (now within Farah Province), and came to an agreement with local mujahideen commanders that the fate of the province would not be decided until a clear victor emerged in the capture of Kabul.
 However, the Taliban advanced on Nimruz only days later, and the mujahideen under command of Abdul Karim Brahui fled to Iran.
+The Taliban appointed Hamidullah Niyazmand as governor of Nimruz.
+Niyazmand, who grew up in Pakistan, made Urdu the official language of provincial administration.